LibAPIs/LibWebSvc/README.md

 A collection of utilities for easily embedding a Jetty web server into your application.

+## API Handlers

+Individual API handlers may be created by implementing

+## WebSocket Handlers

 ## Auth Lists

 Auth lists may be defined in the `auth` directory relative to the project root.
 Each list shall be named `{realm}.conf` where the realm can be user configurable for different access control groups.